mempodippy/vlany/README.md

 [vlany quick_install.sh script](https://gist.github.com/mempodippy/d93fd99164bace9e63752afb791a896b)</br>
 [Direct link to vlany.tar.gz](https://github.com/mempodippy/vlany/archive/master.tar.gz)</br>
 For those of you too lazy to read the original README, there are bugs in vlany as of currently.
 I *am* working on fixing these.
 A list of current bugs and any solutions to fixed bugs can be found in the original README @ 0x00000005.</br>
+There is currently only one significant bug in vlany, which unfortunately causes the box to